 Planning and scheduling brachial plexus surgery

-Delaying the surgery for more than two years is not recommended as the affected muscles in this region shrink permanently, and this condition is referred to as atrophy, and they are resolved through muscle or tendon transfers.
+Delaying the surgery for more than one year is not recommended as the affected muscles in this region start to shrink permanently, this condition is referred to as atrophy, and once they become atrophic then the treatment involves transferring muscles or tendons..

 Various surgeries to treat brachial plexus condition

-The focus of the brachial plexus surgery is to relieve the patient from pain and establish the motor function of the hand, arm, and shoulder along with restoring sensation.
+The focus of the brachial plexus surgery is to establish the motor function of the hand, elbow, arm, and shoulder along with restoring sensation.

 The plastic surgeon will take an overview of the extent of nerve injury, location and type, and an overview of the existing health condition of the patient.
 Also, the impact of injury affecting the quality and work of life is also considered.